 Cognitive Behavioral Therapy (CBT)

 This evidence-based approach helps you reshape negative thought patterns and develop healthier responses to triggers.
 During CBT, you’ll work closely with a trained therapist to identify and challenge the negative thought patterns developed since your trauma.
-This process helps you understand how your thoughts influence your behaviors and emotions, letting you develop more constructive ways of thinking and responding to triggers.
+You’ll learn how to stop anxious or unwanted thoughts early and build mental resilience.
+This treatment process helps you understand how your thoughts influence your behaviors and emotions, letting you develop more constructive ways of thinking and responding to triggers.

 Exposure Therapy